 I’m not a huge fan of plain egg whites (that’s why I love them in egg white oatmeal), but you can’t tell they’re there when mixed with whole eggs.
 If you add too many egg whites, though, you can tell they’re in there.
 I definitely exceeded that threshold once when I made this veggie frittata, so I made a note to remember to mention that!

-I was inspired by a few other recipes I saw online for a make-ahead egg bake or baked frittata, and I created this recipe to be as simple as possible while still including lots of my favorite veggies: butternut squash (or sub sweet potato), mushrooms, bell pepper, onion, tomatoes, and spinach.
+I was inspired by a few other recipes I saw online for a make-ahead egg bake or baked frittata, and I created this recipe to be as simple as possible while still including lots of my favorite veggies: butternut squash (you can sub sweet potato), mushrooms, bell pepper, onion, tomatoes, and spinach.

 One serving is 1/6 of the pan, which is a huge slice!
 If you’re making this for smaller snacks or just part of your breakfast, you could definitely cut into 8 or even 10 pieces.